samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

 > Begin with with a 2-hour bike workout where you'll sustain 1hr45min of effort
-> between 80-85% FTP transitioning into a quickly paced50-minute run at an Easy-
+> between 80-85% FTP transitioning into a quickly paced 50-minute run at an
-> Moderate RPE6 pace for your longest run off the bike yet.
+> Easy-Moderate RPE6 pace for your longest run off the bike yet.

 ## Week 3